ORPHANS OF THE STORM (Theatrical Release USA 1921)

 Buy a ticket?
 Yes?
 No?
 Maybe?

 Yes.
-The movie could almost be watched again because it ably captured human events true to every group of mankind with only the name of the revolution and country and time period being different.
+The movie could almost be watched again because it ably captures human events true to every group of mankind with only the name of the revolution and country and time period being different.

 Video Critique Available Here: